vercel/next.js/packages/next/README.md

 ### TypeScript Support

-AMP currently doesn't have built-in types for Typescript, but it's in their roadmap ([#13791](https://github.com/ampproject/amphtml/issues/13791)).
+AMP currently doesn't have built-in types for TypeScript, but it's in their roadmap ([#13791](https://github.com/ampproject/amphtml/issues/13791)).
 As a workaround you can manually add the types to `amp.d.ts` like [here](https://stackoverflow.com/a/50601125).

 ## Static HTML export